renoki-co/jetstream-cashier-billing-portal/README.md

 Cashierstream is a simple Spark alternative written for Laravel Jetstream, with the super-power of tracking plan quotas, like seats or projects number on a per-plan basis.
 It comes with built-in stacks and design files for easy scaffolding, so you can start defining your billing options instead of building a portal. 🚀

-**Currently, only Inertia with Stripe are supported.
-For Livewire, any PR is welcomed!**

 ![example](example.png)

 ## 🤝 Supporting